StylishThemes/GitHub-Dark/README.md

 - [`yarn`](https://classic.yarnpkg.com/en/docs/install/): version 1
 - `make`: comes with Unix-like OS, on Windows use [this](https://stackoverflow.com/a/54086635/808699)

-To get started, run `make deps` after which you can use the following `make` targets:
+To get started, run `make deps` after which you can use the following `make` scripts:

+## Development scripts

 - `make build`: Runs the `generate` and `usercss` tasks.
 - `make usercss`: Build the [Usercss](https://github.com/openstyles/stylus/wiki/Usercss) style.